 - 4Modern Calligraphy: Everything You Need to Know to Get Started in Script Calligraphy by Molly Suber Thorpe: While Molly is only covering pointed pen calligraphy in this book, I love the different projects she covers and most of it can be done with a brush pen instead.
 She also shares pages that you can trace (if you use tracing paper on top) and explanations about posture.
 You can get it here and see additional pictures of the inside here.

-- 5Brush Pen Lettering: A Step-by-Step Workbook for Learning Decorative Scripts and Creating Inspired Styles by Grace Song: I really like how Grace goes over every basic stroke and explain position and supplies, however, she starts the book by giving the wrong explanation to what “Brush lettering” and “faux calligraphy” is and this can make it confusing for anyone just starting, as I explain in this post Lettering and calligraphy are not the same, and Faux-calligraphy is basically lettering.
+- 5Brush Pen Lettering: A Step-by-Step Workbook for Learning Decorative Scripts and Creating Inspired Styles by Grace Song: I really like how Grace goes over every basic stroke and explain position and supplies, however, she starts the book by giving the wrong explanation of what “Brush lettering” and “faux calligraphy” is and this can make it confusing for anyone just starting, as I explain in this post Lettering and calligraphy are not the same, and Faux-calligraphy is basically lettering.
 She also has a great section with projects and layouts examples and ideas.
 Check out the Kindle and paper version here.

 Modern Calligraphy Online classes